KaiserRuben/Tumaini/admin/README.md

 ## Usage

-For running the frontend in development mode simply run
+For running the cms in development mode simply run

    ```sh
    npm run serve